biopragmatics/bioregistry/docs/guides/publications.md

 Publications are often made on the database level, so, therefore, if you want to curate a publication for the database, it usually makes sense to duplicate the publication into each prefix.

+However, it's also possible that a long-standing database might have more generic publications describing the whole database, and specific publications describing a certain aspect.
+If one of the specific publications only corresponds to a single prefix, then use your best judgement to not duplicate it unnecessarily.

 ## Why Should I Curate Publications and References?

 1. They give additional context for Bioregistry readers who want to know more about the paper